Apryse WebViewer SDK release notes

 We recommend that customers review their usage of our Web SDK solutions to ensure that their own applications remain compliant.
 Product and accessibility teams should test against the updated criteria and are encouraged to contact us with any questions or concerns.

-See our latest Changelog for more WebViewer release information, including bug fixes.
+See our latest Changelog for more WebViewer release information, including new APIs and bug fixes.

 Did you find this helpful?